 Now imagine that cycle was made of debt.
 Did that somehow make it even more terrifying?
 Or do you have no idea what we’re talking about?
 Because, honestly, we’ve kind of lost track of the metaphor here a little bit.

 Regardless, getting stuck in a debt cycle can keep you from getting a proper financial foothold and accomplishing your goals.
-A massive debt load will drain your savings and tank your credit score, possibly forcing you to rely on predatory no credit check loans like payday loans, title loans, and cash advances when you have an unforeseen expense.
+A massive debt load will drain your savings and tank your credit score, leaving you with few options when you have an unforeseen expense.

 And if you find yourself stuck in one, you’ll have put in some hard work to pull yourself out.
 So slide your feet into the pedals and let’s get going!

 What is the debt cycle?

 The debt cycle is more or less what it sounds like.
 It’s a cycle of personal loans, credit cards, and other financial products that leads you further and further into debt.
 In other words, if you have to spend more than you’re taking in, you aren’t going to be able to pay off your debt and it’ll keep accumulating.

-“The debt cycle is the continuous process of borrowing that increases debt and can eventually lead to default,” warned Leslie H. Tayne Esq. (@LeslieHTayneEsq), Founder and Head Attorney at Tayne Law Group (@taynelawgroup).
+“The debt cycle is the continuous process of borrowing that increases debt and can eventually lead to default,” warned Leslie H. Tayne Esq., Founder and Head Attorney at Tayne Law Group.

 “When you spend beyond your means, your debt becomes unmanageable, and your interest begins to build up at a rate you can no longer keep up with.
 You may then consider taking out a personal loan to pay off debt, which is essentially going into debt to pay off your debt.”